charlottecrevier/how-to/docs/example-cogs.md

         show_root_toc_entry: false # To remove the name of the file in the TOC

 !!!
 Note
-    When using `rioxarrray.open_rasterio()` set `chunks` to enable lazy loading with Dask.
+    When using `rioxarray.open_rasterio()` set `chunks` to enable lazy loading with Dask.
 This allows Dask to read data in smaller chunks, improving speed and memory usage through parallel computing.
 For example, a `chunk` size of 1000 for both x and y means Dask reads 100x100 boxes instead of the entire array, processing multiple chunks simultaneously.

 ``` py linenums="1" hl_lines="20-23"
 --8<-- "how-to-guides/rioxarray-example.py:code"